 Furthermore, documents can only be imported to the OUs where the user has the appropriate permissions.

 Once in the staging area, each document will require basic information so that it’s named, classified and filed correctly.

-The main parameters (OU and Document Type) can be set in bulk:
+The parameters, OU, Document Type, Category and Section can be set in bulk: